 3 Applicants for PGCE PE are asked to evidence relevant work experience within a secondary school PE department.
 Applicants should demonstrate this through their UCAS application and personal statement.

-Applications may be considered for certain Secondary subjects from those who have achieved below a 2:2 Honours degree, but where higher qualifications and or relevant experience have been attained, e.g. Masters, PhD.
+Applications may be considered for certain Secondary subjects from those who have achieved below a 2:2 Honours degree, but where higher qualifications and/or substantial relevant experience have been attained, e.g. Masters, PhD.

 Criminal Records/DBS Check: